olsenfromhell/Java-Automation-Project/README.md

 The technologies and frameworks used in this project include:

 - Selenide: for browser automation and UI testing.
-- Rest Assured: for API testing (yet to be written).
+- Rest Assured: for API testing.
 - JUnit 5: for writing and running tests.
 - Jenkins w/ Allure Reports: for CI and generating test reports.
 - Java Collections Framework: for handling data structures.